Crypto-J0ker/Crypto-J0ker/README.md

-## Hey, i'm Evgenii 🖐️
+## Hey, I'm Evgenii 🖐️

-- I'm a frontend developer.
+- I'm a front-end developer.
-- My primary area of interest is React.js and TypeScript.
+- My primary areas of interest are React.js and TypeScript.
 - My next skill acquisition will focus on Next.js, as I plan to delve into this technology to build more complex and high-performance applications.

 **Follow me on GitHub, I have many React.js and Next.js projects coming up! 😊**